Sabrinas Organizing

 Shorts

-Now onto the shorts.
+Now, onto the shorts.
 I like placing the shorts on a special bottom shelf if there is available shelf space.
 Fold the shorts neatly to fit more shorts on one shelf.
-Then stack them on top of each other.
-I either fold them in half and lay flat on the shelf or fold them in half and half again on place them on half of the shelf.
+Then, stack them on top of each other.
+I either fold them in half and lay them flat on the shelf or fold them in half and half again and place them on half of the shelf.
 This all depends on how much space you have in your closet.

 Pajamas and nightgowns